W3C-Context-Graph-Community-Group/cgp/getting-started-guide.md

 All four apply at every slot depth. `cgp:/s/0/data` is valid.
 So is `cgp:/s/0/o/1/c/state-change/4/a/0/p/0/data`.

-Every `/context` facet is a four-column table — `timestamp`, `channel`, `key`, `value` — where rows accumulate in append-only order.
+Every /context facet is a four-column columnar store — `timestamp`, `channel`, `key`, and `value` are four parallel arrays of equal length, appended in lockstep.
+Row N of the log is element N of each array.
 Context is the collision surface: where actions, events, and timestamped interactions leave their trace on a node.

 ### Truncation